 The options in the Settings menu change to reflect the app you are using in Office 365.
 When you’re using the Mail app, the settings options displayed in the menu are for some of the more common features: Automatic replies, Display settings, and Offline settings.

-The Manage integrations option lets you browse through various tools and features made available by third parties, such as Starbucks and Yelp.
-The My Templates integration (discussed below) has already been added for you.
+The Manage add-ins and Manage connectors option lets you browse through various tools and features made available by third parties, such as DocuSign, Trello, and GoToMeeting.

 Full Mail Settings Menu